 Some brave souls out there even argue that left-handers make better golfers, saying that their brain set-up makes for better hand-eye coordination.
-The argument goes like this: in the brain of a left-handed person, the functions of the brain are distributed between the two brain hemispheres in a different way.
-If we apply this to golf, it means the visual process of seeing the ball, lining up and looking down the fairway and the muscle process of actually hitting the ball are carried out by using the same side of the brain.
+The argument goes like this: in the brain of a left-handed person, the brain functions are distributed between the two brain hemispheres differently.
+If we apply this to golf, it means the visual process of seeing the ball, lining up, and looking down the fairway, and the muscle process of actually hitting the ball is carried out by using the same side of the brain.
 This makes the whole process quicker, only by milliseconds, but even so, this may give better spatial skills.

 What does being left-handed mean anyway?

-Before we go on, it is worth acknowledging that there is not a clear and absolute line between being left-handed and being right-handed.
+Before we go on, it is worth acknowledging that there is no clear and absolute line between being left-handed and right-handed.
 The whole left-handed or right-handed thing is a great deal more fluid than it might first appear.
 When it comes to golf, this means that some natural left-handers have played the game as right-handed players, the great Arnold Palmer being the most famous case.
-Phil Mickelson is naturally right-handed but because of the way he was taught he plays left-handed.
-Amongst the current players one of the most interesting is Jordan Spieth, he plays right-handed golf, but when he was playing baseball he was a left-hander, and if he shoots a basketball it is with his left hand.
+Phil Mickelson is naturally right-handed, but because of the way he was taught, he plays left-handed.
+Amongst the current players, one of the most interesting is Jordan Spieth.
+He plays right-handed golf, but when he was playing baseball, he was a left-hander, and if he shoots a basketball, it is with his left hand.

 Make sure you get your hand preference clear before you start.
-If you are left-handed and have never played golf before, I would advise you check out if you are going to be a left-hand golfer.
-It may surprise you to know, but many people who are left-handed in most things, do play golf as a right-hander and some people who are right-handed play left-hand golf, as we have seen from our list of professionals above.
+If you are left-handed and have never played golf before, I would advise you to check out if you are going to be a left-hand golfer.
+It may surprise you to know, but many people who are left-handed in most things do play golf as a right-hander, and some people who are right-handed play left-hand golf, as we have seen from our list of professionals above.

-We know the right, and the left-hand thing is much more complicated than it looks at first sight.
-You may find as you develop your game, that you want to change the dominant hand your play with.
-But to get started try this.
+We know the right and the left-hand thing is much more complicated than it looks at first sight.
+You may find that as you develop your game, you want to change the dominant hand you play with.
+But to get started, try this.

 This simple exercise will help you find out what is best for you.
-Even if you use your left hand to do most things, and perhaps describe yourself as left-handed or left dominant, you may still be right-handed in the sort of movement which we use all the time in golf.
-The best thing to is to check out how you perform with hand-eye coordination.
-Try throwing a softball into a basket a few feet away with both your left and your right hand and see which feels most comfortable.
-The comfortable one is the dominant hand you are likely to be using as you develop your golf career.
+Even if you use your left hand to do most things and perhaps describe yourself as left-handed or left dominant, you may still be right-handed in the sort of movement we use all the time in golf.
+The best thing is to check out how you perform with hand-eye coordination.
+Try throwing a softball into a basket a few feet away with both your left and right hand and seeing which feels most comfortable.
+The comfortable one is the dominant hand you will likely be using as you develop your golf career.

 Equipment: getting the best golf clubs for you

-The biggest obstacle faced by left-handed golfers isn’t anything to do with natural ability or technique, it is to do with equipment.
-It can be tough to find clubs which are suitable for left-handers, many golf shops do not stock them, and choice can be limited.
+The biggest obstacle faced by left-handed golfers isn’t anything to do with natural ability or technique.
+It is to do with equipment.
+It can be tough to find suitable clubs for left-handers, many golf shops do not stock them, and choice can be limited.

-I would strongly advise that you buy a set of specialised left-handed golf clubs as soon as you take up the game.
-If you try to play with golf clubs designed for right-handed players you are almost guaranteed to develop some bad habits as you try to compensate.
-It is much better to start off with the right tools from the beginning.
+I would strongly advise that you buy a set of specialized left-handed golf clubs as soon as you take up the game.
+If you try to play with golf clubs designed for right-handed golfers, you are almost guaranteed to develop some bad habits as you try to compensate.
+It is much better to start with the right tools from the beginning.

 Coaching and instruction: what do you need?

-If you have been watching many golf instructional videos, you may be sick of hearing the instructor say: “If you are left-handed just reverse this.”
+If you have been watching many golf instructional videos, you may be sick of hearing the instructor say: “If you are left-handed, just reverse this.”
 As any left-hander knows, especially when you are starting out, this is much easier said than done.
-It can be very dispiriting and frustrating, especially when you are new.
+It can be very dispiriting and frustrating, especially when you are new and want to improve your game.
 For anyone who has ever been told, ‘you are standing on the wrong side of the ball,’ I feel your pain, and I even know of potential golfers who have been put off playing altogether because of this.

 I do think things are changing.
-It is good to be able to report that there has been a change in recent years and there are more good golf videos for lefties appearing on the web these days.
+It is good to report that there has been a change in recent years, and there are more good golf videos for lefties appearing on the web these days.
 An honorable mention should go to the Golf Info website, which has an extensive collection of videos, especially for left-handed golfers.
-These cover everything from how to grip the clubs, your swing, chipping and putting and it has some special videos for left-handed lady golfers.
+These cover everything from how to grip the clubs, your swing, chipping and putting, and it has some special videos for left-handed lady golfers.